ES

 • July 2024: Endorsed the COPIED Act, which will establish much-needed standards and accountability around AI deep fake abuses and will put control of intellectual property back where it belongs--in the hands of those who create it.
 We stand ready to work with these senators to pass this important legislation.

-• July 2024: Endorsed the NO FAKES Act to protect the voice and visual likenesses of music creators from AI-generated deepfakes and cloning without their consent.
+• September 2024: Endorsed the NO FAKES Act introduced in the U.S. House of Representatives to protect the voice and visual likenesses of music creators from AI-generated deepfakes and cloning without their consent.
+BMI previously endorsed the legislation when it was first introduced in the U.S. Senate in July 2024.

 BMI’s FAQs